MBrcz/World-of-Warcraft-Classic-Auction-Houses/README.txt

 	For instance, typing: "call.py servers" will result in a table that gets name of all servers and realms.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 DATA SET.
 	Data for the project is mostly taken from above Command Line Application.
 One can find it in directory: ~/Scrapper/Data/DownloadsFromAPI/* .
-Some of the files are made by hand, like AuctionNames.csv.
+Some of the files are made by hand, like AuctionNames.csv, but most are downloaded.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Report.
 	Report is currently durning construction.
-In a directory ~/Report one can find .pbix and .pdf which presents the current state of report (for day 02.01.2024).
+In a directory ~/Report one can find .pbix and .pdf which presents the current state of report (for day 08.01.2024).
 	To be continued...

 	Used technologies: